Implications of the evidence for direct $\mathbf{CP}$ violation in $D\to \pi^+\pi^-$ decays: Probing the size of generic NP contribution

 We next examine if NP can resolve the puzzle of large penguin and the observed direct \CP asymmetry.
-This has been a subject of intense study and it is generally believed that a variety \cite{Grossman:2006jg,Dery:2019ysp,Chala:2019fdb,Hiller:2012wf,Calibbi:2013mka} of NP can contribute to the observed anomaly.
+This has been a subject of intense study and it is generally believed that a variety \cite{Grossman:2006jg, Dery:2019ysp, Chala:2019fdb, Hiller:2012wf, Calibbi:2013mka, Schacht:2022kuj} of NP scenarios can contribute to the observed anomaly.
 Let us assume that NP also contributes to the decay mode via the $p+p_{EW}$ topologies.
 We parameterize such NP by $N e^{i\phi_{\sss N\!P}}$, where $\phi_{\sss N\!P}$ is the weak phase of NP and $N$ includes the magnitude and any relevant strong phase.
 This NP amplitude can easily be rewritten such that $N e^{i\phi_{\sss N\!P}}\equiv N_1+N_2 e^{i\phi}$.
-This identity enables expressing $N_1$ and $N_2$ in terms of $N$, $\phi_{\sss N\!P}$ and $\phi$ to be
+NP effects the amplitudes such that

+Note that the amplitudes with NP contributions still obey the isospin triangle relation of Eq.~\eqref{eq:isospin_triangle}.